Witixin1512/jutge-toolkit/documentation/problems.md

 # Usage

-The common scenario is to run `make-problem` in the command line within a directory containing a problem.
+The common scenario is to run `jutge-make-problem` in the command line within a directory containing a problem.
 This will generate the correct outputs for each test case input using the defined solution and will also generate the PDF with the problem statement.

-`make-problem` supports the following arguments:
+`jutge-make-problem` supports the following arguments:

 - `--executable`: Makes the executables of the problems.
 - `--corrects `: Generates the solution files of the problems.